opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 The dataset nodes can be used to publish data from the disk, which is useful to test the functionality without the use of a sensor.
 Dataset nodes use a provided `DatasetIterator` object that returns a `(Data, Target)` pair.
 If the type of the `Data` object is correct, the node will transform it into a corresponding ROS message object and publish it to a desired topic.
+The OpenDR toolkit currently provides two such nodes, an image dataset node and a point cloud dataset node.

 ### Image Dataset ROS Node

+The image dataset node downloads a `nano_MOT20` dataset from OpenDR's FTP server and uses it to publish data to the ROS topic, which is intended to be used with the [2D object tracking nodes](#2d-object-tracking-ros-nodes).

+You can create an instance of this node with any `DatasetIterator` object that returns `(Image, Target)` as elements, to use alongside other nodes and datasets.

 To get an image from a dataset on the disk, you can start a `image_dataset.py` node as:
 ```shell
 rosrun perception image_dataset.py
 ```
-By default, it downloads a `nano_MOT20` dataset from OpenDR's FTP server and uses it to publish data to the ROS topic.
-You can create an instance of this node with any `DatasetIterator` object that returns `(Image, Target)` as elements.
+The following optional arguments are available:
+   - `-h or --help`: show a help message and exit
+   - `-o or --output_rgb_image_topic`: topic name to publish the data (default=`/opendr/dataset_image`)
+   - `-f or --fps FPS`: data fps (default=`10`)
+   - `-d or --dataset_path DATASET_PATH`: path to a dataset (default=`/MOT`)
+   - `-ks or --mot20_subsets_path MOT20_SUBSETS_PATH`: path to MOT20 subsets (default=`../../src/opendr/perception/object_tracking_2d/datasets/splits/nano_mot20.train`)

 You can inspect [the node](./scripts/image_dataset.py) and modify it to your needs for other image datasets.

 ### Point Cloud Dataset ROS Node

+The point cloud dataset node downloads a `nano_KITTI` dataset from OpenDR's FTP server and uses it to publish data to the ROS topic, which is intended to be used with the [3D object detection node](#3d-object-detection-voxel-ros-node), as well as the [3D object tracking node](#3d-object-tracking-ab3dmot-ros-node).

+You can create an instance of this node with any `DatasetIterator` object that returns `(PointCloud, Target)` as elements, to use alongside other nodes and datasets.

 To get a point cloud from a dataset on the disk, you can start a `point_cloud_dataset.py` node as:
 ```shell
 rosrun perception point_cloud_dataset.py
 ```
-By default, it downloads a `nano_KITTI` dataset from OpenDR's FTP server and uses it to publish data to the ROS topic.
-You can create an instance of this node with any `DatasetIterator` object that returns `(PointCloud, Target)` as elements.
+The following optional arguments are available:
+   - `-h or --help`: show a help message and exit
+   - `-o or --output_point_cloud_topic`: topic name to publish the data (default=`/opendr/dataset_point_cloud`)
+   - `-f or --fps FPS`: data fps (default=`10`)
+   - `-d or --dataset_path DATASET_PATH`: path to a dataset, if it does not exist, nano KITTI dataset will be downloaded there (default=`/KITTI/opendr_nano_kitti`)
+   - `-ks or --kitti_subsets_path KITTI_SUBSETS_PATH`: path to KITTI subsets, used only if a KITTI dataset is downloaded (default=`../../src/opendr/perception/object_detection_3d/datasets/nano_kitti_subsets`)

 You can inspect [the node](./scripts/point_cloud_dataset.py) and modify it to your needs for other point cloud datasets.